 The hydraulic lift has been around for over a hundred years.
 From the first water hydraulics to the latest VVVF drives with super capacitors (commonly referred to as Supercaps), hydraulic lift systems have seen many advances.
-Because of their low cost and ease of installation, hydraulic lifts ruled the market in the 1980’s, accounting for almost 80% of installations in the UK, and they are still considered an ideal choice for a large proportion of new lift installations.
+Advantages of hydraulic lift systems is their low cost and ease of installation, meaning that hydraulic lifts ruled the market in the 1980’s.
+They accounted for almost 80% of installations in the UK, and they are still considered an ideal choice for a large proportion of new lift installations.

 The success of the hydraulic lift over traction was due in part to planning laws governing height restrictions.
 With traction lifts, the motor room tended to be the highest point of the building.
 Hydraulic lift motor rooms could be sited in a variety of locations, removing the restrictive ‘box’ on top of the building.
 The lower headroom requirement also meant the hydraulic lift could serve the top floor of the building and still keep within height restrictions.
 Builders loved them, as the majority of the loads were taken into the pit floor, reducing building costs, and the motor room could be sited remotely to suit the architect’s building layout.

 In terms of floor-levelling accuracy, the hydraulic lift was vastly superior to the single and two-speed traction drives that passengers were used to at the time.
 There were limitations, however; maximum travel heights above 25m were very rare and the maximum lift speed was, and still is, 1.0m/s.
 Hydraulic lifts travelled down under gravity and, with most not being counterweighted, required larger motors with high running currents which generated heat, sometimes requiring additional oil cooling.